Treating Ocular Surface Disease with Scleral Lenses

 These customized lenses form a dome over the cornea and rest on the sclera (the white part of the eye).
 The zone between the lens and the cornea provides a continuous moist environment that protects the cornea and provides relief for those with ocular surface disease.

 If you have OSD and are interested in scleral lenses, Offen Eye Associates Scleral Lens Center can help.
-Dr. Alboher is specialized in fitting scleral lenses for dry eyes and other corneal conditions, and serves patients from all over Westfield, Piscataway, Metuchenand Springfield Township, all throughout New Jersey.
+Dr. Alboher is specialized in fitting scleral lenses for dry eyes and other corneal conditions.Our practice serves patients from Westfield, Piscataway, Metuchen, and Springfield Township, New Jersey and surrounding communities.